gplogix/SambaBackup/README.md

 - **Manual Synchronization**
   - Uploads files created within the last 30 days that aren’t already on the server.
   - Deletes recent files (<30 days) on the server that have been removed locally.

-- **Detailed Logging**
-  Track backup operations and any errors with built-in logging.
+Typical usage : Delete blurry or unwanted photos from local storage and reflect the changes on the server.

 - **Permissions & Compatibility**
   - `READ_EXTERNAL_STORAGE`: access files for backup.